jlandowner/pod-disposal-operator/README.md

 - `strategy`
 Simple strategy about Disposal.
   - `order`:
   Pod's order to be deleted.
-Sorry but only `Old`(deleting by old order) is allowed now.
+Sorry but only `Old`(deleting in old order) is allowed now.
   - `disposalConcurrency`:
   Max number of Pod disposal at the same time.
 Basically the number of Pods are deleted, but it can be changed according to `minAvailable` value.
   - `lifespan`: